 Example.
-Karen is age 32, was hired by Avnet as a full-time employee on November 1, 2015, and was credited with 1,850 Hours of Service for the 12-month period ending on October 31, 2016.
-Because she was credited with more than 1,000 Hours of Service during that one-year period, she was credited with one Year of Service for eligibility purposes, and she became a participant in the Plan as of January 1, 2017.
+Karen is age 32 and was hired by Avnet as a full-time employee on November 1, 2024.
+Karen was credited with 1,850 Hours of Service for the 12-month period ending on October 31, 2025.
+Because she was credited with more than 1,000 Hours of Service during that one-year period, she was credited with one Year of Service for eligibility purposes, and she became a participant in the Plan as of November 1, 2025.

 For vesting purposes, however, Years of Service are based on the Plan Year.
 Accordingly, Karen must have at least 1,000 Hours of Service during a Plan Year to be credited with one Year of Service for vesting.
-Given her date of hire, it is highly unlikely that Karen was credited with 1,000 Hours of Service during the 2015 Plan Year.
-Karen's first Year of Service for vesting purposes will therefore be the 2016 Plan Year (assuming she is credited with 1,000 Hours of Service for that Plan Year).
+Given her date of hire, it is highly unlikely that Karen was credited with 1,000 Hours of Service during the 2024 Plan Year.
+Karen's first Year of Service for vesting purposes will therefore be the 2025 Plan Year (assuming she is credited with 1,000 Hours of Service for that Plan Year).

 Example.
-Jim, who was born on February 15, 1996, began working for Avnet on the same day as Karen (November 1, 2015) when he was age 19.
-Even if Jim is credited with 1,000 Hours of Service by October 31, 2016, he would not become a participant in the Plan until the first January 1 or July 1 after he reaches age 21 (i.e., July 1, 2017), assuming he is still working for Avnet at that time.
+Jim, who was born on February 15, 2005, began working for Avnet on the same day as Karen (November 1, 2024) when he was age 19.
+Even if Jim is credited with 1,000 Hours of Service by October 31, 2025, he would not become a participant in the Plan until the first day of the month after he reaches age 21 (i.e., March 1, 2026), assuming he is still working for Avnet at that time.